Chapter 5, ADMINISTRATION OF GOVERNMENT

 The proceeds, inclusive of premiums, of capital notes issued in amounts of $100,000 or less, and of budget notes, need not be deposited in a special account but may be deposited and commingled with other funds of the City in any account of the City in such banks or trust companies authorized to do business in this state and designated as the official depositories of the City.

 A. Established; amount.
 Petty cash funds are hereby created, established and authorized for each department in an amount not to exceed $150 per department or authorized division of a department.
-Notwithstanding the above, the Treasurer and City Clerk shall be permitted to maintain petty cash funds of up to $500.
+Notwithstanding the above, the City Clerk shall be permitted to maintain petty cash funds of up to $500 and the Treasurer shall be permitted to maintain petty cash funds of up to $1,500.

 B. Written request required; liability of department head.
 Notwithstanding the foregoing, no such petty cash fund shall be created unless and until the appropriate department or bureau head shall have submitted to the Comptroller a written request for such a fund, setting forth the purpose of such fund and the amount to be deposited in said fund, which amount shall be consistent with the provisions of Subsection A hereof.
 Said request shall include the specific consent of that department head to assume personal liability for any and all monies transferred to said fund, and he or she shall thereafter be personally and individually liable for any deficiencies in or loss from said fund from any cause whatever.
 Said request shall require the approval of the Comptroller and the Mayor.